Scalable Unseen Objects 6-DoF Absolute Pose Estimation with Robotic Integration: Experiments

-\textbf{Comparison with Manual Reference View-based Methods.} Table~\ref{label1} presents a detailed performance comparison of SinRef-6D with other manual reference view-based methods \cite{gen6d, onepose, onepose++, latentfusion, fs6d} on the LineMod dataset \cite{linemod} using the ADD-0.1d metric.
-SinRef-6D outperforms OnePose \cite{onepose} and OnePose++ \cite{onepose++}, achieving comparable accuracy to LatentFusion \cite{latentfusion} and FS6D \cite{fs6d}.
-Additionally, we evaluate SinRef-6D on the complete YCB-V \cite{posecnn} dataset using the AUC of the ADD metric, with per-object accuracy results summarized in Tab.~\ref{sup_label1}.
+Additionally, we evaluate SinRef-6D on the complete YCB-V \cite{posecnn} dataset using the AUC of ADD metric, with per-object accuracy results summarized in Tab.~\ref{sup_label1}.
 These quantitative results further validate the advantages of SinRef-6D.
-Moreover, we set the number of reference views to 1 for both FS6D \cite{fs6d} and FoundationPose \cite{foundationpose} and experiment on LineMod and YCB-V datasets.
+Also, we note that objects with flat or geometrically complex structures, such as the extra large clamp, tend to yield lower accuracy, as they are difficult to perceive accurately from a single reference view.
+Furthermore, we set the number of reference views to 1 for both FS6D \cite{fs6d} and FoundationPose \cite{foundationpose} and experiment with the LineMod and YCB-V datasets, \emph{using their pre-trained models and keeping other settings unchanged}.
+In particular, for FoundationPose, we adopt its ablation setting by reconstructing the unseen object 3D model from a single reference, while keeping the downstream hypothesis generation and pose selection components fixed.
 Notably, FoundationPose utilizes a higher-quality synthetic dataset generated with diffusion model and requires time-consuming 3D reconstruction (making it $ \sim $10 times slower than SinRef-6D).
-The results, shown in Tab.~\ref{addlabel1}, further reinforce the advantages of SinRef-6D in the single-reference setting.
-Overall, the above experimental results demonstrate the effectiveness of SinRef-6D, achieving competitive 6D pose estimation accuracy for novel objects using only a single reference view.
+The results, as shown in Tab.~\ref{addlabel1}, further reinforce the advantages of SinRef-6D in the single-reference setting.

+Overall, the above experimental results demonstrate the effectiveness of the proposed SinRef-6D task setup and framework, achieving competitive 6-DoF pose estimation accuracy for unseen objects using only a single reference view, without relying on the reconstruction of a 3D object representation.